 For antisocial personality disorder, estimated 12-month prevalence rates in the US (based on older Diagnostic and Statistical Manual of Mental Disorders [DSM] criteria) range from about 0.2 to 3.3%.
 Antisocial personality disorder is more common among men than among women (6:1), and there is a strong heritable component.
 Prevalence decreases with age, suggesting that patients can learn over time to change their maladaptive behavior.

 Comorbidities are common.
-Most patients also have a substance use disorder Substance Use Disorders Substance use disorders are a type of substance-related disorder that involve a pathologic pattern of behaviors in which patients continue to use a substance despite experiencing significant... read more (and about half of those with a substance use disorder meet criteria for antisocial personality disorder).
+Most patients also have a substance use disorder Substance Use Disorders Substance use disorders involve a pathologic pattern of behaviors in which patients continue to use a substance despite experiencing significant problems related to its use.
+Diagnosis of substance... read more (and about half of those with a substance use disorder meet criteria for antisocial personality disorder).
 Patients with antisocial personality disorder often also have an impulse control disorder Overview of Learning Disorders Learning disorders are conditions that cause a discrepancy between potential and actual levels of academic performance as predicted by the person’s intellectual abilities.
 Learning disorders... read more , attention-deficit/hyperactivity disorder Attention-Deficit/Hyperactivity Disorder (ADD, ADHD) Attention-deficit/hyperactivity disorder (ADHD) is a syndrome of inattention, hyperactivity, and impulsivity.
 The 3 types of ADHD are predominantly inattentive, predominantly hyperactive/impulsive... read more , or borderline personality disorder Borderline Personality Disorder (BPD) Borderline personality disorder is characterized by a pervasive pattern of instability and hypersensitivity in interpersonal relationships, instability in self-image, extreme mood fluctuations... read more .

 Etiology of Antisocial Personality Disorder

-Both genetic and environmental factors (eg, abuse during childhood Overview of Child Maltreatment Child maltreatment is behavior toward a child that is outside the norms of conduct and entails substantial risk of causing physical or emotional harm.
-Four types of maltreatment are generally... read more ) contribute to the development of antisocial personality disorder.
+Both genetic and environmental factors (eg, abuse during childhood Overview of Child Maltreatment Child maltreatment includes all types of abuse and neglect of a child under the age of 18 by a parent, caregiver, or another person in a custodial role (eg, clergy, coach, teacher) that results... read more ) contribute to the development of antisocial personality disorder.
 A possible mechanism is impulsive aggression, related to abnormal serotonin transporter functioning.
 Disregard for the pain of others during early childhood has been linked to antisocial behavior during late adolescence.

 Antisocial personality disorder is more common among 1st-degree relatives of patients with the disorder than among the general population.
 Risk of developing this disorder is increased in both adopted and biologic children of parents with the disorder.